 - 1.7 Assistant Sub Inspector(Radio Mechanic) Eligibility Criteria

 BSF Eligibility & Selection Process – Age Limit, Height, Chest

-Below we will talk about the different bsf eligibility criteria for every post for both men and women, which includes medical examining, physical fitness test and other criteria.
-So have a look and then prepare hard for your dream job with proud and valor.
+Below we will talk about the different BSF eligibility criteria for every post for both men and women, which includes medical examining, physical fitness tests, and other criteria.
+So have a look and then prepare hard for your dream job with pride and valor.

 Rank Hierarchy Of BSF Personnel

 First, we will tell you about the rank hierarchy of the BSF personnel for which we will explain the BSF height and weight eligibility and BSF age limit, etc. So the hierarchical rank is given below.